tldr-pages/tldr-translation-pairs-gen/README.md

 | - Print the tldr page for a specific subcommand: <br><br> `tldr {{command}}-{{subcommand}}` | - Affiche la page tldr de `cd`, en forçant la plateforme par défaut : <br><br> `tldr -p {{android\|linux\|osx\|sunos\|windows}} {{cd}}`
 | - Print the tldr page for a command for a specific [p]latform: <br><br> `tldr {{command}}` | - Affiche la page tldr d'une sous-commande : <br><br> `tldr {{git-checkout}}`
 | - [u]pdate the local cache of tldr pages: <br><br> `tldr -u` | - Met à jour les pages enregistrées localement (si le client supporte la mise en cache) : <br><br> `tldr -u`

+## What is OPUS?

+OPUS is public dataset of translated resources on the web.
+All translations are derived from freely available and openly licensed sources, so the translations themselves are safe to use with minimal restrictions.
+These datasets are helpful for a variety of applications such as research and machine learning.

+A notable project that uses the OPUS corpuses is [LibreTranslate](https://libretranslate.com/), powered by [argos-translate](https://www.argosopentech.com/).
+It's a free, open-source, and self-hostable machine translation API that doesn't depend on third-party services.
+Now by translating tldr-pages, we're collectively contributing more data to improve open-source machine translations!